andrewGhazi/dyingforacup/README.md

 install.packages("cmdstanr", repos = c("https://stan-dev.r-universe.dev", getOption("repos")))
 ```

-You can install the development version of `dyingforacup` like so:
+After that, you can install the development version of `dyingforacup`
+like so:

 ``` r
 remotes::install_github('andrewGhazi/dyingforacup', type = "source")